muehlefeldt/unity-machine-learning/docs/run-log.md

 * Compare against run?
 1537.
 * Interestingly the ep length is increasing ... answers?

+## 1546 +
+* LSTM study with only one sensor.
+* Comparable to 1545 and 1537 but changes to LSTM settings.

 # Next
 * Same room starts count rausschreiben.
   * Well, I believe we have a problem?